 If your garbage disposal won’t turn on or turns on just fine but then tends to shut off while running, it may be a sign that it needs to be fixed.
 Sometimes, this issue may be a result of a connected circuit that has blown out.
 However, if your electrical system is working without any issues, then you should contact a plumber to schedule a garbage disposal inspection as soon as possible.
 That’s because the issue may be due to a less efficient motor.
 The motor of your garbage disposal may fail because it’s old or has blown out completely.

 A garbage disposal is a handy appliance that keeps pipes and your sink clean.
 That’s why you should check for any of the above signs to make sure your disposal is working properly.
-Contact Flatirons Plumbing today to schedule professional garbage disposal repair in Boulder, CO.
+Contact Flatirons Plumbing today to schedule professional garbage disposal repair in Arvada, CO.